doughadley/NetWorthTracker/PRODUCT_REQUIREMENTS_DOCUMENT.md

     *   A dropdown allows users to view data for any month with recorded transactions.
 A "Compare with Budget" dropdown is located next to the month selector.
     *   Displays total spending for the selected month and compares it to the previous month.
     *   The primary analysis card features a **"Spending by Category"** bar chart (which becomes a stacked **"Spending vs. Budget"** chart when a budget is selected) and can be toggled to show a new **"Spending by Type"** matrix for more granular analysis.
+        *   **Interactive Filtering**: The matrix is interactive.
+Clicking on a category, a spending type total, or a specific cell value will filter the transaction list below to show only the relevant expenses.
+A status bar indicates the active filter, which can be easily cleared.
 *   **Transaction List:**
     *   Transactions are grouped by month, then by parent category and sub-category.
     *   Supports searching, bulk selection, and re-categorization.
 When a search is active, a 'Select All Results' button appears, allowing the user to perform bulk actions on all matching transactions.